Southeastern Workforce Development Board

 The Southeastern Wisconsin Workforce Development Board, also known as the SE WI WDB, was formed to provide oversight, guidance, and direction for the Federal Workforce Innovation & Opportunity Act (WIOA) in a three county region known as a Workforce Development Area (WDA).
 These three Counties include, Kenosha, Racine, & Walworth Counties.
 The State of Wisconsin has eleven WDA’s and the SE WI WDB is known as WDA 1.

-The Southeastern Wisconsin Workforce Development Board (SE WI WDB) updated Program Year 2020-2023 Workforce Innovation and Opportunity Act (WIOA) Plan.
-The plan identifies strategic goals for the Southeastern Workforce Delivery Area and describes services and activities available to eligible adults, youth, dislocated workers, businesses and economic development partners through the American Job Centers/Workforce Development System in the three county area: Walworth, Racine and Kenosha counties.
-The plan is for the period of July 1, 2020 – June 30, 2023.
+The Southeastern Wisconsin Workforce Development Board (SE WI WDB) Program Year 2024-2027 Workforce Innovation and Opportunity Act (WIOA) Plan has been approved through Program Year 2027.
+The plan identifies strategic goals for the Southeastern Workforce Delivery Area and describes services and activities available to eligible adults, youth, dislocated workers, businesses and economic development partners through the American Job Centers/Workforce Development System in the three-county area: Kenosha, Racine, and Walworth counties.
+The SE WI WDB 2024-2027 WIOA Plan is valid until June 30, 2028.

 Workforce Development Areas (WDAs) 1, 2 and 3 have developed a WIOA Regional Plan in conjunction with regional WIOA partners and employers to provide a vision and strategy for public workforce service delivery in the 7-county Southeastern Wisconsin region for the next four years.
 The WIOA Regional Plan outlines regional workforce development needs, provides labor market analysis and projections, establishes workforce program goals, defines governance structures and local policies, identifies service providers and locations, and conveys the performance and accountability measures for Wisconsin’s Workforce Development Area (WDA) 2.
 The WIOA Local Plan further defines the strategies and initiatives to increase workforce system efficiencies that ensure the continuing modernization of the workforce system and the creation of a customer-centered system in which: